Skip to main content

 If you already have a previously generated seed phrase (i.e., wallet), you may use it.
 Otherwise, you must generate a new seed phrase.

-1. (Optional) If you don't have a wallet seed phrase, run the command to generate a new one:
+1. (Optional) If you don't have a wallet seed phrase, generate a new one:

 The output will be a string of 24 random words.